-which makes clear that $\into H[dM_n] \to \into H[dM]$ in $\M_{\mathsmaller{\cB}}^2$ as $n \to \infty$.
-In particular, $\into H[dM] \in \tbM_{\mathsmaller{\cB}}^2$.
+which makes clear that $\into H[\d M_n] \to \into H[\d M]$ in $\M_{\mathsmaller{\cB}}^2$ as $n \to \infty$.
+In particular, $\into H[\d M] \in \tbM_{\mathsmaller{\cB}}^2$.
 For general $H \in \tilde{\cI}(X)$, let $(H_n)_{n \in \N}$ be a sequence in $\mathcal{EP}$ converging to $H$ in $\cL_X$.
-By construction of the stochastic integral, $\into H_n[dM] \to \into H[dM]$ in $\M_{\mathsmaller{\cB}}^2$ as $n \to \infty$.
-Since we already know that $\into H_n[dM] \in \tbM_{\mathsmaller{\cB}}^2$, for all $n \in \N$, we conclude that $\into H[dM] \in \tbM_{\mathsmaller{\cB}}^2$. \end{proof}
+By construction of the stochastic integral, $\into H_n[\d M] \to \into H[\d M]$ in $\M_{\mathsmaller{\cB}}^2$ as $n \to \infty$.
+Since we already know that $\into H_n[\d M] \in \tbM_{\mathsmaller{\cB}}^2$ for all $n \in \N$, we conclude that $\into H[\d M] \in \tbM_{\mathsmaller{\cB}}^2$. \end{proof}

-\subsection{Tools to Calculate Stochastic Integrals}
+\subsection{Tools to calculate stochastic integrals}

 In this section, we prove two additional facts that help identify or calculate certain stochastic integrals in practice: a substitution formula (Theorem \ref{thm.subform}) and an expression for certain stochastic integrals as limits of left-endpoint Riemann--Stieltjes sums (Proposition \ref{prop.LERSapprox}).
 To begin, note that if $X$ is $L^2$-decomposable, $H \in \cI(X)$, and $Y_H \coloneqq \into H[\d X]$, then $Y_H$ is $L^2$-decomposable by Theorem \ref{thm.stochint}\ref{item.stochintsemimart}.
 In particular, we can consider integrals $\into K[\d Y_H]$.
 The following result says that $\into K[\d Y_H] = \into KH[\d X]$ frequently holds, as ``$\d Y_H = H[\d X]$'' suggests.